 If you are a group and want to get involved please email us

 7 Occupational Therapy students from UWE helped with face painting over February half term 2011.

 'I am writing to let you how much we enjoyed face-painting with At-Bristol.
-It was great that we able to practice first during the training day and all the staff were really welcoming.
-We had loads of fun over the two days, the children were brilliant and very tolerant of our face-painting efforts.
+It was great that we able to practise first during the training day and all the staff were really welcoming.
+We had loads of fun over the two days; the children were brilliant and very tolerant of our face-painting efforts.
 Many thanks again for making it such an enjoyable experience!' - Hannah Belton, UWE student.

 Do you have some relevant expertise to At-Bristol?

 We have a Meet the expert programme which allows our visitors to meet professionals from a variety of backgrounds, including scientists, engineers and animators.

 Previous experts have run drop-in sessions, presented shows, supported workshops and led activities relevant to their interests and expertise.